connectrpc/examples-es/react-native/README.md

 transport does not work properly in that environment.
 Instead, we create a custom XHR transport for use in that circumstance.

-If the dependency updates for React Native ever fail when running `manage.mjs`, check out the [React Native Upgrade Helper](https://react-native-community.github.io/upgrade-helper/) for guidance.
+To update the React Native project, you have to check the [React Native Upgrade Helper](https://react-native-community.github.io/upgrade-helper/) for guidance.

 ## Helpful Commands